Shalgam1/inata/README.md

 After Instagram [close api][1] (new review process), there were some problem, to make auto - like, comment and follow.

-If your app can't pass new review process, this is solution!
+If your app can'tbrj pass new review process, this is solution!

 This InstaBot work by [https://www.instagram.com][2] and need only your login and password.
 ## Usage